clairedavid/intro_to_ml/_sources/week1/BDTs_def.md

 :label: nodesdef
 A __node__ is a condition box evaluating one or more input features.

-The outcomes of that evaluation (either boolean or numerical) is divised into __branches__, or edges.
+The outcomes of that evaluation (either boolean or numerical) is divided into __branches__, or edges.

 Each branch supports one outcome (usually True/False) on the condition from the previous node.